BiuSky7777/CSCI389-Computer-System-Partner-Work/hw4/README.md

 We use libcurl (https://curl.haxx.se/libcurl/) to construct the cache_client.cc.
 1. Since there is no explicit way to retrieve data in libcurl, we write a callback function according to https://curl.haxx.se/mail/lib-2012-06/0308.html.
 Then we use this callback function, CURLOPT_WRITEFUNCTION and CURLOPT_WRITEDATA in libcurl to implement the retrieval.
-2. To run the client and test it, we keep the server running, and then use the command line:
+2. To run the client and test it, we keep the server running (with ./server 5 11112), and then use the command line:
 ```
 client: g++ -std=c++17 -o client cache_client.cc test_cache_client.cc  -lcurl
 ./client